-- AKOSH Enforcement has dedicated one position to Whistleblower inspections as their primary responsibility.
-This position is undergoing the reclassification process and will be filled once that is complete.
-Also, the Program Manager is attending whistleblower training to improve the effectiveness of the Whistleblower program.
-In the interim period, our former Whistleblower officer is continuing those duties until the new staff member is brought on board and trained.
-When time constraints allow, administrative personnel assist with data entry to aid in efficient processing of Whistleblower cases. - AKOSH Enforcement foresees having two Industrial Hygienists with less than one year of experience at the beginning of FFY 2023.
-Senior health CSHOs will assist training and mentoring the new CSHOs, subsequently reducing the total number of health inspections for FFY 2023.
+- AKOSH Enforcement has dedicated one position to Whistleblower investigations as their primary responsibility.
+When time constraints allow, administrative personnel assist with data entry to aid in more efficiently processing Whistleblower cases. - AKOSH Enforcement foresees having one Industrial Hygienist with less than one year of experience at the beginning of FFY 2025.
+Senior health CSHOs will assist in training and mentoring the new CSHO.
+This will reduce the total number of health inspections for FFY 2025.
 The projected number of health inspections assumes there will be no further personnel changes within AKOSH. - New participants are those that become active during the fiscal year.
 The total number of participants is the number that is active at the end of the fiscal year, and it includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year. - Fiscal year based on federal fiscal year.